c0pperdragon/BreadBin/README.md

 ## Speed

 To make this project uniquely my own and not merely a copy of one of the existing other projects out there, I wanted to create the fastest possible bread board machine I can.
-If it is necessary to completely deassemble the control logic and to modify the whole instruction set to save just 10 ns, I will do it (did yesterday).
+If it is necessary to completely disassemble the control logic and to modify the whole instruction set to save just 10 ns, I will do it (did yesterday).
 Also I will use any possible trick I can ever think of without compromising the spirit of the challenge.

 ## Computer case

 With the CPU already built so nicely on an actual wodden board, I had the idea to actually put it together with the rest of the computer into a matching bread bin.
-Because the machine will not require and ventilation this will keep the dust out quite reliably.
+Because the machine will not require any ventilation this will keep the dust out quite reliably.